pritamapatra/Federated-Lerning/README.md

-# Image Restoration Model Using Restormer with Federated Learning
+# Federated Learning for Multi-weather Image Restoration

 ## Project Overview
 This project aims to develop a federated learning system using the Restormer architecture to restore images degraded by haze, rain, or snow.